 Returning Security Deposits in Alaska

 Time Frame: If the lease is terminated by the landlord or tenant through a proper notice and there are no deductions on the security deposit, the landlord has 14 days to mail the written notice and refund the security deposit.
 The 14 days are counted from the date stated specified in the notice as the end of the lease.

 However, if the tenant does not give proper notice or if there are deductions on the security deposit, the landlord has 30 days to return the same.
 The 30 days may be counted from the termination of the lease, the date the tenant gives the premises back or the date the landlord finds out that the tenant has abandoned the premises, whichever is earlier.
 The landlord is required to exert reasonable efforts to deliver the written notice and return the security deposit.

-Also, if there are deductions on the security deposit, the landlord is required to inform the tenant of the specifics of the same in an itemized list on a written notice to be mailed to the tenant together with the remaining amount to be returned within the same time frame.
+Also, if there are deductions on the security deposit, the landlord is required to inform the tenant of the specifics of the same in an itemized list on a written notice.
+This should be mailed to the tenant with the remaining amount.

 Security Deposits and Tax Filing in Alaska